 Almost all car accidents can be prevented.
 However, drivers often cause accidents by being negligent in the following ways:

-- Intoxication.
 Consuming drugs or alcohol before driving can cause intoxication.
 An intoxicated driver lacks judgment, vision, and experiences decreased reaction times.
 Even just one or two drinks can make a driver more likely to engage in reckless driving and cause accidents.
 Drunk driving can lead to severe injuries.

-- Speeding.
 As the saying goes, speed kills.
 When a motorist is going beyond the speed limit, it will take them longer to slow down.
-It can also cause loss of control and make an accident more likely to happen.
+It can also cause loss of control and make a car accident more likely to happen.
 When a crash does occur, the increased speed causes more damage and makes it more severe.

-- Fatigue.
 We lead busy lives, and many people drive even when they shouldn’t be on the road.
 Surprisingly, drowsy driving is just as bad as driving while intoxicated.
 Both are dangerous, so if you are having trouble keeping your eyes open while behind the wheel, get off the road as soon as possible.
-You don’t want to fall asleep and cause an accident.
+You don’t want to fall asleep and cause a car accident.

 When you contact Oaks Law Firm, you get a caring team of legal professionals who can guide you through the process of filing a car accident claim.
-We can assist you with the following:
+Our auto accident attorneys can assist you with the following: